is that we find

 Cuomo: Excellent.
 Green tea has been shown to have anti-inflammatory and anti-cancer effects.

 Macaluso: Let’s shift the discussion from diet to environmental factors.

 Cuomo: Yes, environment; very important.
-In fact, the United Nations just issued a report last week, that the World Health Organization was involved in as well, in which it said that there are so many of the so-called “endocrine disrupting chemicals,” such as BPA, which are in our plastic water bottles, other beverages, also food containers, the lining of the cans of food, soup — a can of soup, a can of beans — etc. Even a cashier receipt can have BPA.
+In fact, the United Nations just issued a report, that the World Health Organization was involved in as well, in which it said that there are so many of the so-called “endocrine disrupting chemicals,” such as BPA, which are in our plastic water bottles, other beverages, also food containers, the lining of the cans of food, soup — a can of soup, a can of beans — etc. Even a cashier receipt can have BPA.

 Parabens – parabens are in everything from facial wash to shampoo, toothpaste – these are endocrine-disrupting chemicals.
 What does that mean?

 That means they modify the development of hormones in our body.
 They affect our endocrine system, which has been linked to cancers of the breast, prostate, thyroid, and others.
 Also linked to obesity and diabetes, and they even drew a link to autism.

 For all those reasons we want to rid our products, our personal care products at the very least, of these harmful chemicals, so there is good news on that note.